 Have you seen changes in reporting culture?

 From a culture point of view, there was probably under-reporting initially.
 We’ve actually only increased about 8% from last year to this year in total incidents.
-But people are comfortable to report now.
-I’ve actually had a paper cut reported with photos.
-That was about a month after we started the rollout and were encouraging people to report.
-To me, it’s a good talking point because at least someone reported they had an incident.
-That shows the cultural shift happening.
+Potentially there was a culture where workers didn’t feel comfortable to report.
+I’ve actually had a paper cut incident report with photos.
+That was about a month after we started the rollout and we were encouraging people ‘that it is ok’ to report.
+To me, it’s a good talking point because the worker felt comfortable and reported they had an incident.
+To me, that shows the cultural shift happening.

 What impact are you seeing on actual safety outcomes?